- Listing Type: Summer Programs

 The Oxford Summer Seminar by Oxbridge Academic Programs immerses students in grades 10 through 12 in subjects like writing and medicine while preparing them for college applications.
 Students enroll for one or two weeks, visit historic British sites and learn at one of the world’s top universities.

 High school students participating in the one- or two-week Oxford Summer Seminar choose among 12 academic and creative subjects to study at Corpus Christi College, a centuries-old college of Oxford University.
-An offering of Oxbridge Academic Programs, the seminar is welcome to students in grades 10, 11, and 12 and takes place during August in historic Oxford, England.
+An offering of Oxbridge Academic Programs, the seminar is welcome to students in grades 10, 11, and 12 and takes place during the summer in historic Oxford, England.

 Students select one or two subjects to focus on during their session.
 Their options include business, critical thinking, law and medicine.
 Celebrated faculty, some of whom are Fulbright and Rhodes scholars, guide students in their coursework.
 Challenging class materials are supplemented with experiential learning through activities, presentations, and interactive projects.